Rio Vista Gas Field: Geographic setting

-The gas field underlies portions of Solano, Sacramento, and Contra Costa Counties, in the bottomlands of the Sacramento – San Joaquin River Delta as well as some adjacent upland areas in the Montezuma Hills.
-The town of Rio Vista is entirely surrounded by the gas field, and the large 3000-home Trilogy retirement community, north of Rio Vista, is on the field's northern boundary.
+The gas field underlies portions of Solano, Sacramento, and Contra Costa counties, in the bottomlands of the Sacramento – San Joaquin River Delta as well as some adjacent upland areas in the Montezuma Hills.
+The town of Rio Vista is entirely surrounded by the gas field, and the Trilogy retirement community, north of Rio Vista, is on the field's northern boundary.
 Additionally, the city of Isleton is on the gas field near its eastern border with the River Island Gas Field.
 Several state highways intersect the field, providing primary surface transportation through the area.
 California State Route 12 crosses the gas field from west to east, bridging the Sacramento and Mokelumne Rivers; and California State Routes 84 and 160 cross the field from north to south, with Route 160 built on levees much of the way.

 Much of the field underlies islands in the Delta, some of which are accessible only by ferry.
 Included in the gas field are Bradford Island, Twitchell Island, Brannan Island, Andrus Island, and parts of Tyler, Sherman, and Decker Island.
 Most of the land area within these islands – much of which is below sea level – consists of agricultural fields protected by levees constructed in the late 19th and early 20th centuries.
 Drilling and maintenance pads for the gas wells are interspersed among agricultural fields, recreational areas, vacation homes, and waterways.
 Elevations on the gas field range from around 180 ft in the Montezuma Hills southwest of Rio Vista to around ten feet below sea level in parts of the Delta islands protected by levees.
 Ground has been slowly subsiding in these areas for decades, due to a combination of peat decomposition, groundwater removal, and compaction of the underlying geologic structures from which trillions of cubic feet of gas have been removed.

 Climate in the area is subhumid with hot, dry summers and cool, rainy winters, with all precipitation occurring as rain.
 Mean annual rainfall is 14 to 16 in.
 Freezes occur occasionally during the winter, with the freeze-free period encompassing 250 to 275 days.
 Drainage on the field is poor except in the Montezuma Hills, in which it is to the south and southeast towards the Sacramento River via ephemeral streams which dry up completely in the summer.
 Native vegetation types include bulrushes and cattails in the wetlands and annual grasslands on the hills.